opendnssec/SoftHSMv2/WIN32-NOTES.md

 Works and checked on Visual Studio 2010 C++ Express, should work with any Visual Studio 2010, 2012 or 2013 Desktop.

-OpenSSL in ssl directory at the same level, Botan in btn, CppUnit in cu, if you want Debug versions you need ssl_d, btn_d and cu/lib/cppunitd*.
+Default locations and names are:
-Note openssl.exe should be in the PATH for cryptotest.exe even with the Botan crypto backend.
+OpenSSL in ssl directory at the same level, Botan in btn, CppUnit in cu, if you want Debug versions you need ssl_d, btn_d and cu/lib/cppunitd.lib or cu/cppunitd.lib.
+You can use the DLL or the static library for Botan and OpenSSL, if it exists the DLL is copied in the Configuration (i.e., Release or Debug) directory so is at the same place than other binaries.

-Configure scripts in win32, same syntax than autotools but without --, e.g., 'perl Configure.pl with-platform=win32 with-crypto-backend=botan'.
+Configure scripts in win32, same syntax than autotools but without --, e.g., 'perl Configure.pl with-crypto-backend=botan' (or if you prefer Python 2 'python Configure.py with-crypto-backend=botan').

 ## Project List